 I always suspected by ex dabbled in watercolors.

-One night, the Air force was practicing bombing runs, and there was a loud explosion.
+One night, the Air Force was practicing bombing runs, and there was a loud explosion.
 In the distance, a fireball was seen to arch up into the sky and then disappear.
-Some our mobile units had seen one of the F-16s go down, and raced out there.
+Some of our mobile units had seen one of the F-16s go down, and raced out there.

 There was debris scattered everywhere, to include ordnance.
 I don’t recall who it was out there, but they were talking to the base and reported that his gunner had just picked up a missile.
-He was instructed to very carefully put the missile down.
+He was instructed to have his gunner very carefully put the missile down.

 The gunner is reported to have said it seemed to be the logical thing to do at the time.

 I suppose things have changed with cellphones and email out in the field, but we lived for mail call.
 What was really interesting was how it ran.
 It wasn’t uncommon to get a letter mailed say January 15th before getting one mailed January 2nd.
 So sometimes you got a letter

 and felt a little like you’d walked into the middle of a movie because something was referenced in an earlier letter that hadn’t arrived yet.

 Still, mail is something we lived for.
 Mail arrived and was broken down by platoon.
 It was the platoon daddies job to get the mail, gather the troops around, and pass it out.